Stratadox/DomainAnalyser/README.md

     - Ask TypeDetector for the return types of the collected methods
     - Add return types to MethodIndex

+### Collect parameter types

 - Add ParameterCollector
     - Collect method parameters
 - Add ParameterIndex
     - Cache for parameter types by method and parameter
 - Add ParameterTypeResolver
     - VariableTypeResolver but in the other direction
-    - The other direction has branches.
-How to approach?
+    - The other direction has branches: queue upon branching (with limit?)
 - Add ParameterIndexer
     - Ask ParameterTypeResolver

+### Type detection

 - Add InstanceOfDetector
     - Detect if in instanceOf check
     - Check if the current node is the expression in instanceOf
 - Add InstanceOfExceptionDetector
     - Detect if an exception is thrown in negative instanceOf check
-    - How?
+    - Check if:
+        - Current node is an if statement
+        - The if condition is instanceOf
+        - There is a throw in the direct children
 - Add ForeignTypeHintDetector
     - Detect if the variable is an argument in a call
     - Check with ParameterIndex